Hiring in the Hospitality Industry

 Key Factors for Hiring the Right People

 In a service-facing industry, your people are the main point of contact for your guests.
-So make sure you hire people who are friendly, great problem-solvers, and who are excited to represent your hotel.
+So make sure you hire people who are friendly, great problem-solvers, and who are excited to represent your hotel or restaurant.

 1. Write a compelling job post